alexlafalce/exploring-odoo/nuido/README.md

 This module provides the base to create node based user interfaces.

+## Please keep this repo alive by giving it a star and sharing it.

 Please watch this videos for more details:

 [![EXPLORING_ODOO](https://img.youtube.com/vi/sMDIly3bddo/0.jpg)](https://youtu.be/sMDIly3bddo)
 [![EXPLORING_ODOO](https://img.youtube.com/vi/iFPyQjJ2Uyw/0.jpg)](https://youtu.be/iFPyQjJ2Uyw)